iamkirankumaryadav/Library/Markdown.md

-### First Term

-This is the definition of the first term.
+# Definition

-## Second Term
+## Term

-This is one definition of the second term.

-This is another definition of the second term.
+This is the Definition of the Term.